pmichali/lazyjack/README.md

 ## Limitations/Restrictions
 * Some newer versions of docker break the enabling of IPv6 in the containers used for DNS64 and NAT64.
 * Relies on the tayga and bind6 containers (as provided by other developers).
-* Some manual steps needed on the master, before running commands.
+* The `init` command must be run on the master node, and then the updated configuration file copied to minion nodes.

 ## Troubleshooting
 This section has some notes on issues seen and resolutions (if any).

 Tip: If for some reason the `prepare` fails after updating /etc/resolv.conf or /etc/hosts, you can recover the originals from the .bak files created.
 However, the tool is designed to allow multiple invocations, so this should not be required.

+If a system is rebooted, the entire process (`init`, copy config, `prepare`, and `up`) must be performed, because some changes are not persisted, and some files are created in /tmp.

+On a related note, you want to make sure that the node does not already have incompatible configuration on being interfaces or for routes that will be defined.

 I did have one case where kube-dns was not coming up, and kube-proxy log was showing iptables restore errors saying "iptables-restore v1.6.0: invalid mask `128' specified".
 This should be using the ip6tables-restore operation.
-Was unable to find root cause, but did KubeAdm reset, `clean` command, flush iptables rules, and rebooted, and problem was cleared.
+I was unable to find root cause, but did KubeAdm reset, `clean` command, fllush iptables rules, and rebooted, and problem was cleared.
 May have been corruption of iptables rules.

 ## TODOs/Futures